Vintage craft project: How to stencil a tray with an Early-American design

 9. Start border right after finishing center stencil, while varnish is still tacky enough to receive powder.
 Work from middle toward corners.

 10. Let the tray dry for 48 hours; then wash carefully under cold-water tap, rubbing off loose grains of powder with a small piece of wet cotton.

-11. Tint design with transparent oil colors, using photograph on page 57 for guide.
+11. Tint design with transparent oil colors, using the photograph for a guide.
 As colors won’t show over black, wash paint over entire flowers.

 12. Paint stripe.
 Dip quill brush to ferrule in paint; then stroke on paper before applying to tray.
 Use little finger for steadiness, as shown.